| Stata | R |

 year(x)

-Add periods to date through the function weeks
+Add periods to date through the function weeks, months and years

 x + days(1)